It really does take a village to raise a child

 Tip #1: Recovery times vary and are dependent upon how the pregnancy and birth was, but for many women, it takes four to six weeks or so to physically recover and for feeding to be established and into a good rhythm.
 Allow yourself that time.
 Structure it into your plans.
 Who will be able to help you during this time?
 Someone who can help with shopping, cooking, cleaning, washing can make all the difference.
 No one to help?
 Can you organise ahead of time or use online shopping with home delivery?
 Meals delivered or stocked up in the freezer, homemade or from the supermarket?
 Can your partner, family member or friend help and if not, can you afford a cleaner for the first few weeks?
 Ironing is always optional.

 Tip #2: Sleep when they sleep.
 Seriously.
 The housework will wait.
-It is exhausting being up and down all night — catch up during the day.
+It can be exhausting being up and down all night — catch up during the day.

 Tip #3: Chart your own course.
 Don’t think you have to follow this routine or that blog (including this one!)
 What suits you?
 Your situation?
 Your family?
 Fed is essential.
 Clean bottom is important.
 Everything else is a bonus.